 I feel that everybody is born with a particular mission in life and our purpose is to discover it and find what you want to do with it.
-I was lucky enough to realize at an early age that I wanted to dance and that it’s the present that counts.
+Luck was by my side and I realized at an early age that I wanted to dance and that it’s the present that counts.
 I became aware that dancing happens here and now!

 My first years of teaching

 Once I started teaching, I just felt that it was what I was meant to do.
-It came very natural to me.
-Maybe it’s part of my inheritance and my genes had something to do with it – my mother worked in a kindergarten and my aunt was a teacher.
+Thus, it came very natural to me.
+Maybe it’s part of my inheritance and my genes had something to do with it.
+Especially that my mother worked in a kindergarten and my aunt was a teacher.

 My first experience as a dance teacher was with primary school kids from Ljubljana.
 After two years of working with them, we started our first competitive group with those children that were interested in a future professional dancing journey.
 Our first Junior/Juvenile generation!

 We went to great competitions such as Blackpool Dance Festival.
 Many of them managed to achieve great results worldwide in Under 21 category as well.